🧡 Skip to main content🔍 Skip to search

 Introduction

-Automation Workshop Service itself runs as Service user (NT AUTHORITY\SYSTEM local service account, or SYSTEM in short).
+Automation Workshop Service itself runs as a Service user (NT AUTHORITY\SYSTEM local service account, or SYSTEM in short).
 However, the Tasks can be executed in the following user accounts:

 • User account into which a user is currently logged in.